aimnova.

 MoveWhat it meansQuick example

-Technique → effect → so whatLink the effect to meaning, purpose or audience‘urgency… which serves the advert's aim to make you buy’
+Technique → effect → so whatLink the effect to meaning, purpose or audience‘The command creates urgency, which serves the advert's aim to make you buy now’

-Multiple techniques togetherShow two choices building ONE effect‘the metaphor, reinforced by the short sentence, builds dread’
+Multiple techniques togetherShow two choices building ONE effect‘The metaphor, reinforced by the short sentence, together build a sense of dread’

-Precise critical vocabularySwap ‘makes it interesting’ for exact verbs‘evokes’, ‘conveys’, ‘emphasises’, ‘juxtaposes’, ‘undercuts’
+Precise critical vocabularySwap ‘makes it interesting’ for exact verbsUse exact verbs like ‘evokes’, ‘conveys’, ‘emphasises’, ‘juxtaposes’, ‘undercuts’

-PEAL paragraphPoint → Evidence → Analysis → LinkOne point, a short quote, deep analysis, link to the question
+PEAL paragraphPoint → Evidence → Analysis → LinkOne point, then a short quote, then deep analysis, then a link back to the question

-Evaluating effectsJudge how well it works, why, and how far‘a particularly effective choice, because…’
+Evaluating effectsJudge how well it works, why, and how far‘This is a particularly effective choice, because it makes the threat feel personal’

-The mark ladderFeature-spot → technique+effect → evaluated PEALAlways aim your writing at the top rung
+The mark ladderFeature-spot → technique+effect → evaluated PEALClimb from just naming a device up to an evaluated PEAL paragraph — aim at the top rung

 🔍 The one move that scores